Tour Vouchers are valid 9 days from time of first voucher's redemption.

 New York CityPASS includes the following:

-Flexibility — New York CityPASS is valid for nine consecutive days, beginning with the first day of use.
-But you won’t need that much time.
-Because CityPASS focuses on a small group of top attractions, you can visit all of them on a weekend break — without feeling rushed.
-If you’re planning more than a weekend visit, New York CityPASS allows you to see all the top sites with plenty of time left over to shop, dine, take in arts and sporting events, and explore on your own.
+Flexibility — New York CityPASS® ticket books are valid for nine consecutive days, beginning with the first day of use.
+Because CityPASS® programs focus on the top attractions, you can easily visit over a weekend — without feeling rushed.
+If you’re planning more than a weekend visit, New York CityPASS® ticket books allow you to see all the top sites and still have plenty of time left to shop, dine, take in shows and explore on your own.

-Convenience — CityPASS vouchers can be redeemed at the first attraction visited.
-Pass holders simply present their voucher and receive a CityPASS in return.
+Convenience — CityPASS® vouchers can be redeemed for ticket books at the first attraction visited.
+Visitors simply present their voucher and receive a CityPASS® ticket book in return.

-Choice Tickets — For the two option tickets, you choose which of the two attractions you prefer to visit.
-You do not need to decide at the time of purchase which of the two attractions you want to visit.
+Option Tickets— You choose which of the two attractions you prefer to visit, but you do not need to decide this at the time of purchase.

 We wanted give you an update as to what is happening at the Statue of Liberty and Ellis Island.
 Due to damaged sustained during Hurricane Sandy; both Liberty Island and Ellis Island will be closed for renovations until further notice.
 The Statue did not sustain any damage, however repairs to the grounds and support buildings will be ongoing for quite some time.